CloudLabsAI/CloudLabs-Guide-for-Instructors/technical_deep/Login-to-CloudLabs-readme.md

 # Instructor Login to CloudLabs AI Portal

-The self-services and features available in CloudLabs enable instructors to fully manage the hands-on Databricks labs.
+The various features along with the self-service capabilities within CloudLabs enable instructors to efficiently manage the hands-on Databricks labs.

 Following are the steps to access the Cloudlabs AI Portal: